 They can explain Nevada laws to their client and help the latter understand their situation.
 At Nettles & Morris, we do this during the free consultation we offer to our clients.
 We will review the applicable laws and basic legal principles in the following lines.

-Nevada Laws through the Eyes of a Henderson Product Liability Attorney
+Nevada Laws through the Eyes of a Henderson Product Liability Lawyer

 Nevada Revised Statutes Section 695E.090 defines product liability as responsibility for damages caused by defective products.
 These damages can be: